simgrid/simgrid/docs/source/Models.rst

 Platform files compatibility
 ----------------------------

-Any route longer than one will be ignored when using ns-3.
+Any route with more than one hop will be ignored when using ns-3.
 They are harmless, but you still need to connect your hosts using one-hop routes.
 The best solution is to add routers to split your route.
 Here is an example of an invalid platform: